AzerCode/Economy-Highlow/README.md

 # Disclaimer
 1. These codes are 100% designed and created by me - Azer#8885.
 So make sure you're credited to me.
 Otherwise, you'll have copyright issues.
 2. There are NO viruses in the file.
-A txt or .txt file can't have virus.
-As always, viruses are executed, a txt or .txt file can't execute a virus and/or code.
 3. Don't be dumb, copying and pasting won't make you learn.
 Read the codes.
 4. I'm using [Message Collectors](https://discord.js.org/#/docs/main/stable/class/MessageCollector) and [MongoDB](http://mongodb.com/) (Database for coins system).
 You can create your mongoDB cluster [here](http://mongodb.com/) and it's free.